poseidon/matchbox/Documentation/api.md

 ## Ignition Config

-Finds the profile matching the machine and renders the corresponding Ignition Config.
+Finds the profile matching the machine and renders the corresponding Ignition Config with metadata.

     GET http://bootcfg.foo/ignition